 - Ritual of Retribution (generally only AoE)

-- Elemental Blockade (single and AoE #1 DPS DoT priority)
+- Elemental Blockade (single and AoE #1 priority)

-- Reflective Light DoT (Single Target + 5 or less targets)
+- Reflective Light DoT (Single Target until 20% or entire fight when fighting 3 or more targets)

 - Channeled Focus (always)

-- Back bar cast Channeled Focus, Inner Light, Meteor, Blockade, Spear BAR SWAP
+- Back bar cast Channeled Focus, Meteor, Heavy Attack as it’s dropping, Blockade, Spear BAR SWAP

-- Alternative Twice-Born Star (Obtainable from 9 trait crafters, Craglorn) – Enables the use of two Mundus stones.
+- Twice-Born Star (Obtainable from 9 trait crafters, Craglorn) – Enables the use of two Mundus stones.
 Pair this with the Thief and Shadow for spectacular results in damage.
 The extra Health and Stamina also make this a fantastic option for raid environments as well, where high damage and mechanics go out on the regular.
-Less damage than Julianos, but more Health.
+The nerf to Major Force has brought this set down in DPS performance, but the extra health goes a long way.

 - Mother’s Sorrow (Obtainable from Deshaan zone events) – Offers a disgusting amount of Critical Strike rating, allowing us to hit almost 90% crit chance which is insane for a caster build.
 The Jewelry and Helmet/Shoulder pieces are relatively cheap and easy to find as well.